 • From 1 January 2021, all medical devices and in vitro diagnostic medical devices (IVDs) placed in the UK market will need to be registered with the MHRA.
 There will be a grace period for registering which is:

-o Four months for Class IIIs and Class IIb implantables, and all active implantable medical devices.
+- Four months for Class III and Class IIb implantables, and all active implantable medical devices.

 Click here to find out more about class regulations and which category your device comes into.

-How Europlaz is keeping up with the changes
+How Europlaz is keeping up with the UK’s medical device regulation changes

-As a specialist medical device manufacturer, we are committed to using new regulations to continue to bring our customers products from a vision to market.
-We have a high standard Quality Management System (QMS) in place which every member of our team is expected to adhere to.
+As a specialist device manufacturer, we are committed to using new medical device regulations to continue to bring our customers’ products from a vision to market.
+We have a high standard Quality Management System (QMS) in place which every member of our team is expected to follow.

 The Europlaz Quality System means consistently providing a product that meets or exceeds customer and business requirements and continually improving the effectiveness of its business processes/quality management system (QMS).

 This is done by providing enhanced customer satisfaction and business performance through the identification, development, implementation and review of a series of quality objectives, for application at all levels of the organisation.
-Whilst developing an appropriate and increasingly skilled and motivated workforce through a training plan linked to the Business Plan.
+Our commitment to ensuring all services adhere to the UK’s MHRA medical device regulations is just one of the ways we ensure our medical device manufacturing services remain at the cutting edge.

 If so please complete the below form and we’ll be back in contact: